FAQ's

 It's not just about reaching a destination.
 It's about discovering what you're capable of when there's no one else to lean on.
 The discomfort, the uncertainty, the raw exposure - they become part of the reward.
 You'll adapt, you'll improvise, you'll endure.
 And each rider will come home with a unique story carved not just by kilometers, but by character.

 Unsupported doesn't mean alone.
-There's community in the solitude.
-A shared spirit among strangers on the same wild path.
+There's community in solitude - a shared spirit among strangers following the same wild path.
+Collaboration between riders is encouraged, and you may ride solo, in pairs, or in small groups.

 This is what makes FPP more than a ride.
 It's an experience that will shape you long after the dust settles.